alodium/widget-task/README.md

 - Allow a special mode when a notification is a modal (no buttons, just a floating layer) that covers the center of the screen, (bigger than the size of the notification).
 Allow to close it with an x button.
 - Support Chrome, Firefox and Edge only. (we are doing it in brave)

+#### things i did
+- made something testable in boilerplate (trying to follow the tdd approach at least in the react part)